-The reader recognizes the humor of the tale by perceiving the incongruity between appearance and reality, which is emphasized by the difference between the elevated rhetoric and the coarse dialect of the respective speakers.
-22
+The reader recognizes the humor of the tale by perceiving the incongruity between appearance and reality, which is emphasized by the difference between the elevated rhetoric and the coarse dialect of the respective speakers.22

 The "frame" genteel persona is a reliable narrator who sees the reality which the vernacular persona misses; the joke is on the vernacular persona.
 The main purpose of this form was its use as a vehicle for the ridiculous tall tale.
-Twain was certainly familiar with this "frame" technique and appreciated it since he discusses it in "How to Tell a Tale."
-However, he stresses that the main thing about the humorous tale is not the tale, itself, but the way it is told; style and form, then, are more important to the success of the tale than the subject matter.
-The reader is more interested in the effect of the tale on the mind of the persona than in the tale.
-By starting with this form, Twain took part in the tradition of the mask.
-However, he showed in his first well-known story, The Notorious Jumping Frog of Calaveras County, that the possibilities for high artistic achievement were rampant in this humorous "frame" story technique.
+Twain was certainly familiar with this "frame" technique and appreciated it since he discusses it in "How to Tell a Tale."23 However, he stresses that the main thing about the humorous tale is not the tale, itself, but the way it is told; style and form, then, are more important to the success of the tale than the subject matter.24 The reader is more interested in the effect of the tale on the mind of the persona than in the tale.25 By starting with this form, Twain took part in the tradition of the mask.26 However, he showed in his first well-known story, "The Notorious Jumping Frog of Calaveras County," that the possibilities for high artistic achievement were rampant in this humorous "frame" story technique.

-William Spengemann, Mark Twain and the Backwoods Angel. p.
+22William Spengemann, Mark Twain and the Backwoods Angel, p.
 5.

-Blair, Native Humor, p.
+23Blair, Native Humor, p.
 240.

-In the first version of "The Jumping Frog" Twain used an epistolary form; he pretended that he was writing a letter to Artemas Ward.
-This provided for the "frame" which was so necessary to the success of the story.
-Although this "frame" technique was the standard form for the Western humorists, 28 Twain's version of this tale was only the second version to apply the "frame" to this story.
-At first glance, this tale seems to be typical of the "frame" story as the humorists used it.
-Twain links several humorous anecdotes together in a
+In the first version of "The Jumping Frog" Twain used an epistolary form; he pretended that he was writing a letter to Artemas Ward.27 This provided for the "frame" which was so necessary to the success of the story.
+Although this "frame" technique was the standard form for the Western humorists,28 Twain's version of this tale was only the second version to apply the "frame" to this story.29 At first glance, this tale seems to be typical of the "frame" story as the humorists used it.
+Twain links several humorous anecdotes together in a seemingly random form.
+There is the controlling figure of Jim Smiley who is featured in all of these anecdotes.
+First, Jim Smiley is characterized as "the Dangdest Feller" who would "bet on anything."30 Next, the incidents concerning Smiley are related.
+There are the stories of Smiley's mare, the fifteen-minute nag, Smiley's dog, Andrew Jackson, and, finally, Smiley's famous frog, Dan'l Webster.
+All of these stories are humorous tall tales in the Western tradition.
+However, it is the "frame" which provides the real interest in the story.31 The "frame" used in "The Jumping Frog" is a clear, well-defined one.
+It allows Twain to develop two personae who represent the real humorous level of the story which arises out of a genteel/vernacular conflict.

-Samuel Clemens, Mark Twain in Eruption, p.
-220.

-Wayne C. Booth, The Rhetoric of Fiction, p.
-151.

-Constance Rourke, American Humor. p.
-141.

-John C. Gerber, "Mark Twain's Use of the Comic Pose," PMLA, LXXVII (June, 1962), 282.
+24Samuel Clemens, Mark Twain in Eruption, p.
+220. 25Wayne C. Booth, The Rhetoric of Fiction, p.
+151. 26Constance Rourke, American Humor, p.
+141. 27John C. Gerber, "Mark Twain's Use of the Comic Pose," PMLA, LXXVII (June, 1962), 282.

-Walter Blair, Mark Twain and Huck Finn. p.
-134.

-Blair, Native Humor, p.
+28Walter Blair, Mark Twain and Huck Finn, p.
+134. 29Blair, Native Humor, p.
 243.